fcdoc/doc/en/flashduty/mixin/alert_integration/custom_alert.md

 ## Frequently Asked Questions

-|+| Why didn't I receive the alert in Flashduty?
+|+| Why didn't I receive an alert in Flashduty?

     #### In Flashduty

     1. Check if the integration shows the **latest event time**?
 If not, it means Flashduty did not receive the push, and you should check your system first.
-    2. If you are using a **shared integration**, first confirm whether you have configured **routing rules**.
+    2. If you are using **shared integration**, first confirm whether you have configured **routing rules**.
 Without setting routing rules, the system will directly reject new pushes because there is no collaboration space to handle your alert.
-In this case, simply configure the routing rules to the space you expect.
+In this case, just configure the routing rules to the space you want.

     #### In your system